galguibra/galguibra/README.md

 ## Overview

-&emsp; &emsp; At the moment, my featured content includes work in both Python and Excel.
+&emsp; &emsp; At the moment, my featured content includes work in Python, LaTex, and Excel.
 These samples came from a research project on father-inclusive pre-natal care and parenting-readiness interventions, making use of a variety of scientific computing libraries like numpy, pandas, scipy, the HoloViz ecosystem, and JupyterLab.
 There's a mix of quantitative analyses, interactive vizualizations, data-management and querying tools, and more.
 Included below are the broad strokes of each sample's purpose, as well as some additional context.